Bachelor’s in Finance Program Guide

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

-What Can I Do With a Bachelor's in Finance?
+What Can I Do With a Finance Degree?

 A bachelor's degree in finance prepares students for roles in corporations, government agencies, nonprofit organizations, and institutional investors, such as insurance companies and hedge funds.
 They may also pursue careers in banking and other financial services.
 Almost every industry requires professionals that can advise clients and businesses on growing wealth, making investments, and diversifying portfolios.